Diffuser

 Before you ask.

-Pick “none of these feel right” and the Diffuser will generate three more based on where you actually are.
-If none of those fit either, you can write the reply yourself using the read — the analysis stays on screen for as long as you need it.
+Pick “None of these feel right” and Diffuser will generate three more based on where you actually are.
+If none of those fit either, you can write the reply yourself using the analysis.

 No. The reply you send is yours — edited, adjusted, and in your words by the time it leaves the tool.
-The Diffuser helps you shape it; you send it.
+Diffuser helps you shape it; you send it.

 A deep breath slows your nervous system.
 That’s useful.
 It doesn’t tell you what the message said, what your brain added, or how to reply.
-The Diffuser handles the part of regulation that comes after the pause — the thinking part, where you decide what to actually do.
+Diffuser handles the part of regulation that comes after the pause — the thinking part, where you decide what to actually do.

-No. The Diffuser separates what was said from what your nervous system added, but it doesn’t override your read.
+No. Diffuser separates what was said from what your nervous system added, but it doesn’t override your read.
 If the message is genuinely out of line, the analysis will reflect that, and the three ways forward will include paths that take it seriously — including putting it down and deciding later whether it needs escalating.

 Free.
 Actually free.